regebro/hovercraft/docs/presentations.rst

 Styling the console
 -------------------

-You can also optionally add styles to your slides that are only shown in when the slide is shown in the presenter console::
+You can also optionally add styles to your slides that are only used when the slide is shown in the presenter console::

     :css-preview: css/slidepreview.css